 How long does a CPAP machine last?

 These devices do have some degree of built-in obsolescence, meaning that they are not meant to work forever.
-They will gradually begin to fail and you'll need to replace it with a new device.
+They will gradually begin to fail, and you'll need to replace it with a new device.
+Cleaning your CPAP regularly can help it last longer.

 If your CPAP machine is old enough and it's no longer working well, a replacement is due.
 Fortunately, next-generation models often have improved features.
 The new machines often are quieter and easier to use when compared to old equipment.